Green Lantern I

 All-American Comics #89 (Sept.
 1947)

-"Green Lantern" is a major DC Comics name, but unlike these more famous characters, the original Green Lantern, Alan Scott, weilded a ring whose power did not come from the Guardians of the Universe.
-Instead, his power came from a lantern fashioned from the Starheart, which was created by the Guardians.
-They gathered up malevolent magical energy, imprisoned it, then discarded it, and it eventually fell to Earth.
+"Green Lantern" is a tent pole DC Comics property, but unlike the company's most famous GLs, the original Green Lantern, Alan Scott, was not part of an intergalactic police corps led by the Guardians of the Universe.
+Instead, Alan Scott's power came from a lantern fashioned from the magical meteor (which was eventually revealed to have been created by the Guardians).

-The ancient origins of Alan Scott's emerald powers changed or were modified several times over the years.
+The ancient and arcane origins of Scott's emerald powers changed or were modified several times over the years.
 In the Green Lantern's debut tale from All-American Comics #16 (July 1940), his power was said to have come from a green meteor that landed in China centuries before.
-It was retold when the character landed his own title, in Green Lantern #1 (Fall 1941).
+It was told again when the character landed his own title, in Green Lantern #1 (Fall 1941).

 Then in the Silver Age, after the introduction of an all-new Green Lantern (Showcase #22, Oct.
-1959), the meteor's genesis was tied to the Guardians of the Universe.
-But it was not a part of their Green Lantern Corps (Green Lantern v.2 #111–112, Dec.
+1959), the meteor was named the "Starheart" and its genesis was tied to the Guardians of the Universe — but not a part of their Green Lantern Corps (Green Lantern v.2 #111–112, Dec.
 1978–Jan.
 1979).
-Instead it was called the "Starheart."
 This became the first of many cross-dimensional team-ups between the two Lanterns.

-Alan Scott's origin was retold with little modification, after the Crisis on Infinite Earths times, in Secret Origins v.2 #18 (Sept.
+Alan Scott's origin was retold without much modification after the Crisis on Infinite Earths, in Secret Origins v.2 #18 (Sept.
 1987).
 In the post-Crisis era, Earths-One and -Two were merged into a single timeline, but no major changes were made to Alan's history.
+If anything, he became more prominent in DCU history in the absence of Batman, Superman and Wonder Woman.

 After the total DC reboot known as the "New 52," a new Earth-2 was created and a parallel version of Alan Scott was introduced (Earth 2 #1, July 2012).

 The Green Flame's path to Earth intersected that of Yalan Gur, Sector 2814's dragon-like agent from the Green Lantern Corps.
 Gur was one of the Guardians' favored, and they rewarded him by removing his power ring's weakness to yellow.
 But Yalan quickly became corrupted by power and attempted to dominate the people of China.
 They rose up against their oppressor with help from the Guardians, who altered the composition of his power battery and ring.
-They made its power vulnerable to wood instead; his weakness would be "the sticks of peasants, the humblest of all weapons."
+Instead they made its power vulnerable to wood; this weakness would be vulnerable to "the sticks of peasants, the humblest of all weapons."

 "Three times shall I flame green!